-The P372 Spike (a trademark of PIPS Technology, a subsidiary of Federal Signal Company and Motorola, Inc.) is a compact, rugged, fully integrated license plate reading camera incorporating the camera, illuminator, and the ALPR processor within a single sealed enclosure (Figure 3-8).
-The unit comprises a monochrome CCD camera with a built-in infra-red (IR) LED illuminator.
-The Spike will output ALPR data comprising a vehicle license plate reading, time, date, location (sensor ID), plate patch image or full IR image, overview image (if camera fitted), and read confidence.
+The P372 Spike (a trademark of PIPS Technology, a subsidiary of Federal Signal Company and Motorola, Inc.) is a compact, rugged, fully integrated license plate reading camera incorporating the camera, illuminator and the ALPR processor within a single sealed enclosure.
+The unit is comprised of a monochrome CCD camera with a built-in infra-red (IR) LED illuminator.
+The Spike will output ALPR data comprised of a vehicle license plate reading, time, date, location (sensor ID), plate patch image or full IR image, overview image (if camera fitted), and read confidence.
 There is an option for wireless LAN connectivity, which may save on installation and cabling costs.
 Setup and monitoring of the unit is by web-browser interface from a PC or PDA (Pips Technology Product Overview, 2013).

-Figure 3-8.
-Pips P327 Spike ANPR sensor
+Figure 3.8 Pips P327 Spike ALPR sensor